-&lt;sup>9 Two tests in March and October 2002 using an older interceptor successfully intercepted their intended targets.
-Three flight tests (IFT-10, IFT-13c and IFT-14) using the GBI in planned intercept attempts failed in those attempts for various reasons: 1) December 2002, the kill vehicle failed to deploy; 2) December 2004, the GBI launch aborted due to a software error in the interceptor; and 3) February 2005, the GBI did not launch due to problems with the test facility launch equipment.
+&lt;sup>13 Two tests in March and October 2002 using an older interceptor successfully intercepted their intended targets.
+Three flight tests (IFT-10, IFT-13c and IFT-14) using the GBI in planned intercept attempts failed in those attempts for various reasons: (1) December 2002, the kill vehicle failed to deploy; (2) December 2004, the GBI launch aborted due to a software error in the interceptor; and (3) February 2005, the GBI did not launch due to problems with the test facility launch equipment.
 In the May 2007 flight test, the target missile second stage booster failed in flight, so the interceptor was not launched as planned.
 In September 2006 and 2007 successful intercepts were achieved.

-&lt;sup>10 The Administration maintains that since 2002 it has fielded a long-range BMD capability where none existed previously.
+&lt;sup>14 The Bush Administration maintained that since 2002 it has fielded a long-range BMD capability where none existed previously.
 Furthermore, the United States now has operationally capable upgraded early warning radars, command, control and battle management systems, Navy cruisers and destroyers capable of conducting long-range ballistic missile search and track missions, and about 20 GBI fielded in Alaska and California.
 This element of the BMDS was transitioned to alert in July 2006 when North Korea launched several ballistic missiles, including a long-range ballistic missile.

-three-stage GBI deployed today.
+What would the European element of the BMDS look like?
+The proposal is to deploy up to 10 Ground-based Interceptors (GBI) in silos at a former military base in Poland.
+It should be noted that the proposed GBI for the European GMD site will not be identical to the GBIs deployed now in Alaska and California.
+Although there is significant commonality of hardware, there are some differences.
+For example, the European GBI will consist of two rocket stages in contrast to the three-stage GBI deployed today.
 This particular 2-stage configuration has not been tested and is a basis for additional questions about the proposed system's effectiveness.
 Proponents of the system would argue that the 2-stage version is fundamentally the same as the 3-stage system, however.
 In Europe, the GBI reportedly will not need the third stage to achieve the range needed to intercept its intended target.
 This issue has raised the question for some observers as to whether other U.S. systems designed for shorter or medium-range ballistic missile threats, such as Patriot, THAAD (Terminal High Altitude Area Defense), or Aegis (sea-based BMD) might be more appropriate for addressing the current and prospective Iranian ballistic missile threat to Europe.
-DOD's Missile Defense Agency (MDA) believes these systems would not be adequate to counter prospective Iranian ballistic missile threats.
+DOD's Missile Defense Agency (MDA) believes these systems would not be adequate to counter prospective Iranian ballistic missile threats over the mid-term and longer.